stevenxchung/DeepLearner/README.md

 # DeepLearner

-Full suite of tools to process video to audio and audio to text
+End-to-end multimedia to text AI companion.
+Includes a full suite of tools to process video to audio and audio to text for analysis and retrieval.

 ## Requirements